kamillionlabs/hateoflux-documentation/docs/core-concepts/core-concepts.md

 [Learn more about the representation model](./representation-model.html)

 ## Link Building
-Discover how to build navigable APIs using hateoflux's tools for link creation, including manual methods, URI templates, and integration with Spring WebFlux via `SpringControllerLinkBuilder`.
+hateoflux provides tools for link creation, including manual methods, URI templates, and integration with Spring WebFlux via `SpringControllerLinkBuilder`.
+These tools feature:

 * **Manual Link Building**: Use the `Link` class to create links.
 * **URI Templates**: Define dynamic URLs with placeholders.